asmita7798/Reprocheck/README.md

 ## Benchmark Results

 The pipeline variants were evaluated on a manually annotated benchmark of 60 papers.
-The strongest overall performance in the report was obtained by the Smart GROBID pipeline with the larger model.
+The strongest overall performance in the report was obtained by the Smart GROBID pipeline with the larger Llama model.

 | Pipeline | Accuracy | Cohen's Kappa |
 | --- | ---: | ---: |